The list of 11+ sweet Chilean Desserts that filled your heart with sugars!

 For packaging, you could divide it into small amounts and store others in the fridge.

-For serving, one could put any kind of topping on it, from fruit to nuts or dipped the cookie and brownie in.
+For serving, one could put any kind of topping on it, from delicious Chilean fruits to nuts or dip the cookie and brownie in.

 Imagine how wonderful it would be if friends came to your house and received a cooling sweet treat like this.